Temple of Wings

 Temple of Wings is a historic Greco-Roman style private estate located at 2800 Buena Vista Way in the La Loma Park neighborhood of Berkeley, California.
 The main structure was designed by Bernard Maybeck and completed by A. Randolph Monro.
 It was originally designed as an open-air private home dedicated to modern and contemporary dance.
 It has been listed by the city as a Berkeley Landmark (no. 173) since January 6, 1992, and is listed in the California State Historic Resources Inventory.
-It is sometimes known as the Temple of Winds, the Boynton House, and the Charles C. Boynton House.
+It is sometimes referred to as the Temple of Winds, the Boynton House, and the Charles C. Boynton House.